-My neighbor is a displayer of signs and banners from his porch.
+My neighbor is a displayer of sign shop Salt Lake City from his porch.
 His latest sign is a white square upon which is written in blue lettering “Yes, I ask you very confidently, ain’t she SUSAN!”
 This sign is intended to be quite literally a “sign” of support from the fifty something bachelor to a woman named Susan who lives across the street from him and is suffering from some disease, perhaps cancer.
 I have never met the man who lives in this house nor have I ever me the Susan to whom the sign is intended support.

 I do not believe my neighbor purchased this sign or any of the previous signs he has displayed from a sign shop.
 It certainly appears to be hand made.
 I think perhaps this is part of its intended charm.
 He put the thought and effort into hand making a sign to help cheer up his neighbor across the street.
 Certainly this is a laudable action on his part but I do get the feeling from other people in the neighborhood whom I have met that this situation is a little embarrassing and awkward.
 Because his intentions are good it is hard to tell him not to do it.
 I suppose the neighborhood has collectively decided that it is not worth it to do anything and to just let it happen.